donno2048/snake/docs/template.md

 ## Motivation

-The project was inspired by [MattKC's video](https://youtu.be/ExwqNreocpg), _"Can you fit a whole game into a QR code?"_, which was also [featured on Hackaday](https://hackaday.com/2020/08/17/fitting-snake-into-a-qr-code/).
+The project was inspired by [MattKC's video](https://youtu.be/ExwqNreocpg), _"Can you fit a whole game into a QR code?"_.

 <details>
   <summary>It was made to create the smallest "fun" game possible.</summary>